RichardBrown384/riscos-artworks-js/docs/blend-groups/README.md

-It might also be possible to eventually deduce an algorithm that works for a large number of cases but there will always exist the possibility that there is an unknown combination of paths will make !AWViewer fall into an exception handling case.
+It might also be possible to eventually deduce an algorithm that works for a large number of cases but there will always exist the possibility that there is an unknown combination of paths that will make !AWViewer fall into an exception handling case.

 In order to reduce scope the current exploratory approach has hitherto focused on analysing cases that are well-behaved.
 It should be noted there is possibly some benefit in analysing cases